 See events organized by the World Standards Cooperation. … Read more...

-The aim of this competition is to get you thinking about international standards, because they often go unnoticed behind the scenes, but most importantly, we want you to have fun while doing this.
+The aim of the competition is to get you thinking about International Standards, because they often go unnoticed behind the scenes.
+The winning poster and video will be used to celebrate World Standards Day 2017.

-The three organizers of the competition, IEC, ISO and ITU, will get together and select the top 10 favorite videos based on:
+The three organizers of the competition, IEC, ISO and ITU, will get together and select the top 10 favourite posters and videos based on:

 - Creativity and originality: we are looking for a variety of examples, so you will have more chance if you are not doing the same as everyone else

-Once we have selected our top 10 favorites, we will put them up for vote on our social media channels, and then it will be up to the public to decide!
+Once we have selected our top 10 favourites, we will put them up for vote on our social media channels, and then it will be up to the public to decide!

 The World Standards Cooperation is a high-level collaboration between the IEC (International Electrotechnical Commission), ISO (International Organization for Standardization) and ITU (International Telecommunciation Union).
 Under this banner, the three organizations preserve their common interests in strengthening and advancing the voluntary consensus-based International Standards system.